Dentistry

 Studying Dentistry at an Australian Dental School

-OzTREKK represents 7 Australian dental schools and 1 New Zealand dental school, each offering forward-thinking teaching and research, incredible practical placements and simulation clinics, and state-of-the-art facilities.
+OzTREKK represents dental schools in Australia and in New Zealand, and each offers forward-thinking teaching and research, incredible practical placements and simulation clinics, and state-of-the-art facilities.
 Since 2010, there has been a reciprocal agreement between Canada and Australia (and New Zealand) allowing international graduates of accredited dentistry programs from both countries to be considered the same as domestic graduates.

-If you have a completed undergraduate degree and have written the Canadian or American Dental Aptitude Test (DAT), you are eligible to apply to graduate-entry dentistry degrees.
-These programs are four years in length.
+If you’ve completed an undergraduate degree and have written the Canadian Dental Aptitude Test or American Dental Admissions Test (DAT), you are eligible to apply to graduate-entry dental degrees (Otago’s graduate-entry Bachelor of Dental Surgery does not require the DAT).
+These programs are 4 years in length.

-Students are eligible to apply for undergraduate-entry degrees straight from high school, with a partially finished undergraduate degree, or a completed undergraduate degree!
-These programs do not require a DAT and are five years in length.
+Students are eligible to apply for undergraduate-entry degrees straight from high school, with a partially finished undergraduate degree, or with a completed undergraduate degree!
+These programs do not require a DAT and are 5 years in length.

 What Do OzTREKK Students Say About Studying Dentistry in Australia?